A body believed to be Miya Marcano has been found, Florida sheriff says - KRDO

 By Dakin Andone and Melissa Alonso, CNN

-Authorities in Florida have discovered a body believed to be missing 19-year-old Miya Marcano, Orange County Sheriff John Mina said in a news conference Saturday.
+Authorities have found a body believed to be 19-year-old Miya Marcano, the Orange County, Florida, sheriff said in a news conference Saturday, just over a week after she was last seen.

-Detectives have notified Marcano’s family, Mina said, but authorities are still waiting for an official identification to be made by the medical examiner.
-A purse with Marcano’s identification was located near the body, he said.
+Detectives have notified Marcano’s family of the discovery, Sheriff John Mina said, but authorities are still waiting for an official identification to be made by the medical examiner.
+The cause of death has yet to be determined.

 “Everyone wanted this outcome to be different,” Mina said.